betaglot/plantabeta/docs/guide/introduction.md

 # Introduction

+## What is Plantbeta?

+- Plantbeta is a tool for Tree Planting Education
+- Plantbeta is a system which contains four subsystems: Movement System, Land System, Route System and Neuro System.

-## Who is Plantbeta for?
+## Who uses Plantbeta?

 ### Rookie Planters
-- A planter who hasn't completed a full season
+- A planter who hasn't completed a full planting season.

 ### Experienced Planters
-- A planter who has planted for at least one year
+- A planter who has planted for at least one year.

 ### Planter Instructors
 - People who teach planters how to plant.

 ### PotentialPlanters
 - People who are interested in becoming a planter.

-## What is Plantbeta?

-- Plantbeta is a system which contains four subsystems: Movement System, Land System, Route System and Neuro System.

 ## Why was Plantbeta created?